 Toronto is a four-season city full of eating and drinking patios,

 fabulous roof-top hotel views and foodie neighbourhoods, brimming over with tourists and locals alike.
 We love our city in the spring, summer, and this incredible Indian summer-fall and have been known as well to plop ourselves down on a winter-white park bench to extend our patio cravings.
-As official fall is but a few short days away, followsummer asked Halla Rafati, the Public Relations Director at the Four Seasons Hotel Toronto to share some of her favorite Toronto MUSTS, whatever the season!
+As official fall is but a few short months away, followsummer asked Halla Rafati, Managing Partner at Toronto’s Halo Public Relations to share some of her favorite Toronto MUSTS, whatever the season!

 Toronto Must Stay:

-“just the Four Seasons Hotel Toronto! 🙂 It’s not because I work here, but because I have had the Four Seasons experience in other destinations, and it truly is second to none.”
+“just the Four Seasons Hotel Toronto! 🙂 It’s not because, (full disclosure!!) they are one of our clients, but because I have had the Four Seasons experience in other destinations, and it truly is second to none.”

 Toronto Must Eats: Halla serves up her favourites for some traditional (and not so) Toronto resto choices: